Asthma in Teens and Adults - What Increases Your Risk

-Learning about asthma:What is asthma?What causes asthma?Can I prevent asthma or asthma attacks?What are the symptoms of asthma?What happens in asthma?What increases my child's risk of having asthma?How is the severity of asthma classified?What is exercise - induced asthma?Who is affected?Being diagnosed:Who can diagnose asthma?How is asthma diagnosed?How does my child measure peak expiratory ...
+Learning about asthma:What is asthma?What causes asthma?Can I prevent asthma or asthma episodes?What are the symptoms of asthma?What happens in asthma?What increases my risk of asthma?How is the severity of asthma classified?What is occupational asthma?What is exercise - induced asthma?Who is affected?Being diagnosed:Who can diagnose asthma?How is asthma diagnosed?How is asthma monitored?Getting .

 Asthma in Teens and Adults - Symptoms

 Symptoms of asthma can be mild or severe.
 You may have no symptoms; severe, daily symptoms; or something in between.
 How often you have symptoms can also change.
 Symptoms of asthma may include:Wheezing, which is a whistling noise of varying loudness that occurs when the airways of the lungs (bronchial tubes) narrow.Coughing, which is the only symptom for some people.
 The cough usually is dry ...

 Asthma in Teens and Adults - Treatment Overview

 Although asthma cannot be cured, you can manage the symptoms with medications, especially inhaled corticosteroids and beta2 - agonists.
 You usually work with your health professional to develop a management plan consisting of a daily treatment plan and an asthma action plan.
 These plans help you meet treatment goals:Minimize long - term lung damage by treating the underlying inflammation to the ..

 Short-Acting Beta2-Agonists for Quick Relief of Asthma Symptoms